AleksandrMatsko/pg-test-task-2024/README.md

 ## Other

-If you need to run the service outside the container please use commands below:
+If you need to run the service outside the container please use commands below and pay attention to configuration.

 ```shell
 go build -v pg-test-task-2024